Golden Visa in Italy

 • The online form for requesting a Nulla Osta (certificate of no obstruction)

-• the procedure for requesting a visa at an Italian consulate or embassy.
+• The procedure for requesting a visa at an Italian consulate or embassy.

 requesting the Nulla Osta